 EURES

-If you’re from the EU, EEA, or Switzerland, you can search for jobs in Belgium through EURES, the European Job Mobility Portal.
-This is part of the European Commission and its purpose is to aid freedom of movement within the European Economic Area (EEA).
-As well as looking for work, you can upload your CV and get advice on the legal and administrative issues involved in working in Belgium.
+If you’re from the EU/EFTA, you can look for a job through EURES, the European Job Mobility Portal, which is maintained by the European Commission.
+As well as looking for work, you can upload your CV and get advice on looking for work in Belgium.

 Each region of Belgium has its own public employment office where you can browse job vacancies in Belgium, upload your CV, search for training courses, or get advice on your job search from a consultant online or at a local office: